| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 PS 1 Euro = 1 Dollar

-> the UK, and Canada, with a few (?) in Europe and Australia.
+> The majority of the posters here are from the US,> the UK, and Canada, with a few (?) in Europe and Australia.
 (Sorry

 > if I missed anyone.)
 I'd like to cover at least the first 3 areas,